MarianaPereira23/libris/README.md

 5. Add and edit book pages - A simple page with a form with all the necessary fields to add a new book to the database or to edit an existing book (in this last case, the fields come pre-filled and the user only needs to change what is wrong;
 6. Community page - A sort of user forum where people can share tips or insights (here the posts form and display will have a similar structure as the reviews from book page.

-### Skeleton Plane
+### Skeleton Plane & Surface Plane

+The following wireframes are good representative of these two planes, since most of the design decisions were made when making the wireframes.

 * [Homepage for Desktop](static/wireframes/HomepageDesktop.jpg)
 * [Homepage for Mobile](static/wireframes/HomepageMobile.jpg)
 * [Posts and Books page for Desktop](static/wireframes/BooksDesktop.jpg)
 * [Posts and Books page for Mobile](static/wireframes/BooksMobile.jpg)

-### Surface Plane

-The links present in the footer icons actually take the user to the homepage of each social media since I didn't really create a social media page for my website.

 ## Features